 Imprisoning individuals who break the law has many goals.
-Imprisonment shows society's abhorrence for certain antisocial behaviors and incarceration removes individuals from the community for some time.
-Most offenders however, are eventually released from prison.
-Thus, imprisonment like any other forms of punishment aims at rehabilitation of the offenders.
-Another goal of incarceration is that imprisonment will serve to deter offenders from engaging in further criminal behavior.
-Therefore, imprisonment has become a fairly common consequence of the law.
+Imprisonment shows society's abhorrence for certain anti social behaviors and incarceration removes individuals from the community for some time.
+Most offenders however, are eventually released from prison, thus imprisonment like any other forms of punishment aims at debilitation of offenders.
+Another goal of incarceration is that improvement has become a fairly common consequence of the law.
+It is notable that, despite goal of imprisonment mentioned above, it goes without mentioning that the conditions with which the prisoners are sometimes subjected an unconstitutional.